WanjiruNdonga/AWS-Cloud-Quest-Cloud-Practitioner-Series/Quest 12: First NoSQL Database/README.md

 * Deleting an item from the table.
 * Deleting a DynamoDB table.

-### DIY Goals:
-* Create a new item in the `UserVideoHistory` table with a unique `userid` value.
-* Add a new attribute named "rating" with a Number data type to the newly created record.

 ---

 ## 🛠️ AWS Services I Conquered: My NoSQL Toolkit! 🛠️